FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/HDF5 Docs.rst

 Floodplain Cross Section
 -------------------------
-Specifies cross section grid elements that are reported to cross section output files.
+Defines cross section grid elements that are reported to cross section output files.

 *Corresponds to:* `FPXSEC.DAT`